-The Public Service Leadership Academy has a Career and Technical Education focus with four career academies and eleven pathways.
+The Public Service Leadership Academy at Fowler, which transitioned from Fowler High School in 2017, has a Career and Technical Education focus with four career academies and eleven pathways.
 Students have the opportunity for mentorships, internships and job shadowing in a range of fields.
 Through the rigorous academic program, students develop the self-discipline that will help them thrive in college and careers that make them community leaders in Syracuse and beyond.